awez-sonde/ACM_demo/README.md

 Its time to use your  AWS credentials, Access Key ID, Secret Access Key, and the Base DNS Domain.
 In order to create a new OpenShift cluster in the AWS cloud we will need these keys to create a Provider Connection.
 On the left bar, select Credentials and then select Add Credential.

 You will need to provide connection details
-Credential Type: Choose Amazon Web Services and then, Amazon Web Services again Credential Name:  aws
+- Credential Type: Choose Amazon Web Services and then, Amazon Web Services again
+- Credential Name:  aws
-Namespace: open-cluster-management
+- Namespace: open-cluster-management
-Base DNS Domain:  This is in the email from the RHDP system Click NEXT
+- Base DNS Domain:  your_base_dn
+- Click NEXT
-Access Key ID:  your-access-id
+- Access Key ID:  your-access-id
-Secret Access Key ID: your-secret-id
+- Secret Access Key ID: your-secret-id
-Click NEXT - We don’t need to configure a Proxy
+- Click NEXT - We don’t need to configure a Proxy
-Red Hat OpenShift pull secret:  Get from your [Red Hat login](https://cloud.redhat.com/openshift/install/pull-secret) SSH private and public keys:  Use an existing key pair or generate a new one (see link below) Click NEXT
+- Red Hat OpenShift pull secret:  Get from your [Red Hat login](https://cloud.redhat.com/openshift/install/pull-secret)
+- SSH private and public keys:  Use an existing key pair or generate a new one (see link below)
+- Click NEXT

 Verify the information and click ADD